oracle/oracle-database-operator/docs/sidb/README.md

 ### SingleInstanceDatabase template YAML

-The template `.yaml` file for Single Instance Database (Enterprise & Standard Editions) including all the configurable options is as follows:
+The template `.yaml` file for Single Instance Database including all the configurable options is available at:
 [config/samples/sidb/singleinstancedatabase.yaml](./../../config/samples/sidb/singleinstancedatabase.yaml)

 **Note:**